Hong Kong: Procedural Issues

 The First Conduct Rule

-The Commission must demonstrate that an agreement has either an anti-competitive object or an anti-competitive effect.
-The Guidelines state that parties are free to argue that any restrictive agreement generates efficiencies, including agreements which have the object of harming competition.
+The Commission must demonstrate that an agreement has either an anticompetitive object or an anticompetitive effect.
+Unusually, the Guidelines state that parties are free to argue that any restrictive agreement generates efficiencies, including agreements that have the object of harming competition.
 However, the Commission notes that, in practice, conduct involving an agreement between competitors to fix prices, share markets, restrict output or rig bids is unlikely to be justifiable on the basis of economic efficiency arguments.

-Once it has been determined that an agreement has the object or effect of harming competition, and assuming no exclusions or exemption apply, the Commission will go on to consider whether the conduct amounts to ‘serious anti-competitive conduct’.
-The Commission takes the view that arrangements between competitors that seek to fix prices, shares markets, restrict output or rig bids are forms of serious anti-competitive conduct.
-While generally the Commission does not consider vertical arrangements to amount to serious anti-competitive conduct, it does consider that resale price maintenance (RPM) has both the object of restricting competition and may amount to serious anti-competitive conduct ‘in certain cases’ (no further guidance is given at this stage on how it will determine whether a case is serious or not).
-Absent any further guidance from the Commission, parties would be well advised to proceed with caution before entering RPM agreements with suppliers or customers.
+Once it has been determined that an agreement has the object or effect of harming competition, and assuming no exclusions or exemptions apply, the Commission will go on to consider whether the conduct amounts to ‘serious anticompetitive conduct’.
+The Commission takes the view that arrangements between competitors that seek to fix prices, share markets, restrict output or rig bids are forms of serious anticompetitive conduct.
+While generally the Commission does not consider vertical arrangements to amount to serious anticompetitive conduct, it does consider that resale price maintenance (RPM) can have the object of restricting competition and may amount to serious anticompetitive conduct ‘in certain cases’.
+For example, the Commission will consider RPM as having the object of harming competition if there is evidence that the RPM was implemented by a supplier in response to pressure from a distributor seeking to limit competition from competitors at the resale level.
+By contrast, RPM will not be considered as having the object of harming competition where it is required in a franchise distribution system for the purposes of organising a coordinated price campaign; in this situation the Commission would assess whether the arrangement causes harm to competition by way of its effects.
+Absent any further guidance or established practice from the Commission, parties would be well advised to proceed with caution before entering RPM agreements with suppliers or customers.

 The Guidelines note that as a general matter, competition concerns with vertical agreements will only arise where there is some market power at either the level of the supplier, buyer, or both.
-While the Guidelines do provide for a general de minimis threshold for agreements of ‘lesser significance’,1 there is little guidance given to companies engaging in vertical agreements which do not fall within this category.
-For instance, the Guidelines do not give any market share indicators below which it can be presumed there is little or no effect on competition.
+While the Guidelines do provide for a general de minimis threshold for agreements of ‘lesser significance’,1 there is little guidance given to companies engaging in vertical agreements that do not fall within this category.
+Although during the consultation period there were a number of calls from stakeholders to introduce market share thresholds or a ‘safe harbour’, the Guidelines do not give any market share indicators below which it can be presumed there is little or no effect on competition.

 The Second Conduct Rule